 Students live within a reasonable commuting distance from campus.
 Many students rent a town house or share apartments in the Georgetown vicinity (Glover Park, Dupont Circle, etc.), or nearby in Virginia (Arlington, Falls Church, Alexandria) or Maryland.

 Where can I find information on housing?

 For off campus housing information and resources, please visit the Office of Off Campus Housing website.

 Do I need a car?
 Is there parking on campus?

 Depending upon where students live, it is often not necessary to have a car during the program.
-There is no student parking on campus for undergraduate or graduate students.
+There is little to no student parking on campus.

 What public transportation resources are available?